GitbookIO/bipbip/README.md

 # `@gitbook/benchmark`

 Easy to setup, benchmark tool for Node.js.
+This module is inspired by jest.

 # Installation